Beth Heller, M.S., R.Y.T.

 An athlete her whole life, Caroline began practicing yoga to enhance her love of sports; playing soccer, biking and running.
 In the beginning, it was a complementary and effective technique to build strength and prevent injuries and it felt wonderful!Through a regular practice combined with excursions to India the depth and dynamics of yoga became apparent and her spiritual journey began.
 Caroline completed a Kundalini Yoga 220 hour Teacher Training in Rishikesh, India in 2009.
 She enjoys both challenging and gentle classes that allows students to gain insights into themselves.
 Caroline is passionate about bringing yoga into everyday life on and off the mat.

-He-Joo Yu, Arlington Heights, Available: Wednesday and Saturday
+He-Joo Yu, Licensed Acupuncturist, Arlington Heights, Available: Wednesday & Saturday

-Frida Rosen, Arlington Heights, Available: Monday and Thursday, Chicago: Tuesday, Wednesday, Friday & Saturday
+Frida Rosen, Licensed Acupuncturist, Arlington Heights, Available: Tuesday & Friday, Chicago: Wednesday & Saturday

 Anna Pyne LAc, MSOM, FABORM, has been an Illinois state licensed acupuncturist since 2001.
 Anna graduated from the Midwest College of Oriental Medicine and holds a master's degree in Science and Oriental Medicine.
 She is nationally board certified in acupuncture and Chinese herbology by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
 She became a fellow of the American Board of Oriental Reproductive Medicine (FABORM) in April 2010.
 Anna currently practices acupuncture and Oriental medicine at Pulling Down The Moon.
 Her specialty is in obstetrics and gynecological conditions, with particular attention to enhancing fertility and the treatment of infertility.
 In addition to her current practice, Anna is a clinic supervisor at the Pacific College of Oriental Medicine.